 Cornet Chop Suey has enjoyed a rapid rise since 2001 when they performed for the first time at the Sacramento Jazz Jubilee.

-The seven piece band plays dixie to bop as well as pop tunes in a show style.
+The seven piece band plays traditional jazz to bop as well as pop tunes in a show style.
 The band is named after an obscure Louis Armstrong composition

 and performs a Louis Armstrong set at most festivals.
 They are best known for a wide variety of styles.